Danielku15/aspnet-url-versioning/README.md

 # ASP.net API Versioning - URL segment extensions

 This library is an extension to the [ASP.NET API versioning](https://github.com/Microsoft/aspnet-api-versioning) library of Microsoft addressing missing features on URL segment based versioning.

+Be aware that this framework performs some initialization steps that might already be present in your startup sequence.
+Please ensure the following criterion are met:

+* No `AddApiVersioning` call is made if you use `AddApiVersioningWithUrlSupport`. `AddApiVersioningWithUrlSupport` will internally call the `AddApiVersioning`
+* No `MapHttpAttributeRoute`call is made if you use `AddApiVersioningWithUrlSupport`. `AddApiVersioningWithUrlSupport` will internally call the `MapHttpAttributeRoute` with a custom route provider.
+* No custom controller selector is registered.
+ASP.net API versioning comes with a special controller selector handling all neccessary versioning rules.

 It adds support for the following features.